blended-insights/carver/apps/api/SERVICE_INTERFACES.md

 Service interfaces provide a strong foundation for building maintainable, testable, and type-safe applications.
 They define clear contracts between components, making the codebase more modular and easier to understand.

 By implementing service interfaces in the Carver Watcher service, we have improved the overall architecture and made it easier to add new features and maintain existing ones.
-The recent optimizations to process only changed files demonstrate how well-defined interfaces allow for significant performance improvements without breaking existing functionality.
+The recent optimizations to remove versioning and misleading timestamp calculation demonstrate how well-defined interfaces allow for significant performance improvements without breaking existing functionality.